-And soon, we found ourselves on another flight, this time heading to our main destination of Christchurch, New Zealand.
+But after a few hours of exploring the downtown Sydney area, we found ourselves on another flight…this time heading to our main destination of Christchurch, New Zealand.

 We Land in Cold New Zealand

-After several days of flying, we were happy to walk off the plane in a new country; however, it quite cold in New Zealand.
+After several days of flying (with all those layovers), we were happy to walk off the plane in a new country; however, it quite cold in New Zealand!
 It was a shock to the system coming from perpetually hot and humid Thailand, especially because it was technically still winter in New Zealand and only beginning to inch toward Spring.
 So that was big climate change that we had to get use to.
-Luckily, we did pack one pair of long pants, shirt, and our jackets.
+Luckily, we did pack one pair of long pants, shirt, and our jackets (remember, our backpacks are small so we brought limited clothing).
 So we wore layers and bundled up anyway we could while in New Zealand!

 Our flight into Christchurch didn’t land until midnight, where we were met there by our host Leon.
 He lead us to his van and we were off to our hostel for the night to get some much needed rest in a comfy, warm bed at a really cool backpacker hostel.